 - 1 medium onion, diced

-- 6 cups diced (1/2 inch) kabocha squash (about 1 medium, 3 pound squash, you could substitute butternut or acorn squash)
+- 6 cups peeled and diced (1/2 inch) kabocha squash (about 1 medium, 3 pound squash, you could substitute butternut or acorn squash)

 - 3 garlic cloves, minced